sahilvora10/sahilvora10.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi,
-Welcome to my website!
-I am a Computer Science graduate student and a Computer Vision enthusiast.
-I am currently pursing my Masters in Computer Science from Arizona State University and pursuing reseach at Visual Representation and Processing Group directed by Dr. Baoxin Li.
+Hello and welcome to my corner of the digital world!
+I'm a Computer Science graduate student on an exciting journey in the realm of Computer Vision.
+Currently, I'm pursuing my Masters in Computer Science at [Arizona State University](https://www.asu.edu/), where I'm immersed in research at the [Visual Representation and Processing Group](https://www.public.asu.edu/~bli24/Research.html), led by [Dr. Baoxin Li](https://search.asu.edu/profile/747601).

-I have a strong passion in the field of Computer Vision and Machine Learning.
-I have also worked as a Software Enginner at various firms and to know more about my previous experience and work Click here.
+My passion lies in the fascinating fields of Computer Vision and Machine Learning.
+Before diving into research, I've had the privilege of working as a Software Engineer with diverse teams and projects.

-This website would help me put together my work in various domains as well as a location to put down my thoughts.
+This website is my canvas, where I showcase my projects, share my insights, and document my explorations in the world of tech.
+Whether you're interested in my latest [projects](/projects/) or want to know more [about me](/cv/), feel free to dive in.

+For anyone interested in getting in touch, you can reach me at [svora7@asu.edu](mailto:svora7@asu.edu).
+Thanks for stopping by!